CodeSlicing/pure-swift-ui/Assets/Docs/Paths/paths.md

 <img src="./complex-layout-guide-combining-demo.png"  style="padding: 10px" width="250px"/>
 </p>

-I added the layout guid as an overlay on top of the preview to show how it hangs together.
+I added the layout guide as an overlay on top of the preview to show how it hangs together.

 This is just the tip of the iceberg of what you can achieve with a combination of layout guides and the extensions that [PureSwiftUI][pure-swift-ui] provides.
 In fact, since so much of the raw calculation is removed, you only have to worry about *what* you want to create, rather than *how* you're going to go about creating it.
-The star on this shield and the detail therein, for example, was extremely simple to create; I just used a couple of polar layouts to get the job done:
+The star on this shield and the detail therein (not visible on this low-res render) was extremely simple to create; I just used a couple of polar layouts to get the job done:

 <p align="center">
 <img src="shield-animation.gif"  style="padding: 10px"/>